-The Project Coordinator (PC) is the intermediary between the partners and the European Commission.
-The main tasks of the PC are:
+The Coordinator is the intermediary between the partners and the European Commission.
+The main tasks of the Coordinator are:

-- Monitoring compliance by the partners with their obligations. - Keeping the address list of partners and other contact persons updated and available. - Collecting, reviewing to verify consistency and submitting reports, other deliverables (including financial statements and related certifications) and specific requested documents to the Funding Authority. - Transmitting documents and information connected with the project to any other parties concerned. - Administering the financial contribution of the Funding Authority and fulfilling the financial tasks described in Section 7 of the CA. - Providing, upon request, the partners with official copies or originals of documents that are in the sole possession of the Coordinator when such copies or originals are necessary for the partners to present claims.
+- Monitoring compliance by the partners with their obligations. - Keeping the address list of partners and other contact persons updated and available. - Collecting, reviewing to verify consistency and submitting reports, other deliverables (including financial statements and related certifications) and specific requested documents to the Funding Authority. - Transmitting documents and information connected with the project to any other parties concerned. - Administering the financial contribution of the Funding Authority and fulfilling the financial tasks described in Section 7.3. - Providing, upon request, the partners with official copies or originals of documents that are in the sole possession of the Coordinator when such copies or originals are necessary for the partners to present claims.

 3.2.2.
-General Assembly
+Steering committee (SC)

-The General Assembly shall consist of one representative of each partner (hereinafter General Assembly Member).
-Each General Assembly Member shall be deemed to be duly authorised to deliberate, negotiate and decide on all matters listed in Section 6.3.1.2. of the CA. The partners agree to abide by all decisions of the General Assembly.
+The Steering Committee (SC) shall consist of one representative of each partner (hereinafter Steering Committee Member).
+Each SC Member shall be deemed to be duly authorised to deliberate, negotiate and decide on all matters listed in Section 6.3.1.2. of this CA. The partners agree to abide by all decisions of the SC.
 This does not prevent the partners to submit a dispute to resolution.

-The General Assembly Members are responsible for all decisions not allocated to the other Consortium Bodies, and they are in particular responsible for the following:
+The SC are responsible for all decisions not allocated to the other Consortium Bodies, and they are in particular responsible for the following:

-- a) Content, finances and intellectual property rights - b) Evolution of the consortium - c) Breach, defaulting party status and litigation - d) Appointments
+- a) Content, finances and intellectual property rights - b) Evolution of the consortium